Oscarlind/Oscarlind.github.io/_posts/2021-09-14-OpenShift-Resource-Handling.md

 In OpenShift (and k8s) we use several different components to make sure that our applications and users have the resources they need while at the same time, individuals can’t seize the entire capacity of the cluster.

-We do this, among other things, carefully designed **Quotas, LimitRanges, Requests and Limits**.
+We do this, mainly, by using carefully designed **Quotas, LimitRanges, Requests and Limits**.
 I will briefly describe below how these components work and how they are related to each other.

 ### Requests and Limits

 When we deploy our application in a cluster, there are no limits to how much resources it can use.
 It will be placed on one of the available nodes by the scheduler at the time of deployment and thereafter it can go ahead and use the node’s resources as needed.

 This is usually not desirable as it can easily lead to various problems.
 To a name a few:
-There are no barriers for the application to use excessive amounts of resources (due to memory leaks or other problems), thus limiting resources for other applications in the cluster.
+1. There are no barriers for the application to use excessive amounts of resources (due to memory leaks or other problems), thus limiting resources for other applications in the cluster.
-The scheduler does not know which node would have been the best to place the application on.
+2. The scheduler does not know which node would have been the best to place the application on.
 This is because it has no idea about the expected use of resources.
-Resources become “first come, first served”, which can lead to a very uneven distribution of resources among different teams.
+3. Resources become “first come, first served”, which can lead to a very uneven distribution of resources among different teams.

 To get around this, we use Requests and Limits in our deployments.